Author has written 1 story for Harry Potter.

 - Taking strays.

-So, protagonist is trying to avoid his enemies.
+So, the protagonist is trying to avoid his enemies.
 He is already powerful and is killing searching parties, meanwhile gaining new skills.
 Suddenly, in one village full of homeless children, one is trying to rob him/is attacked.
 What will he do?
-Adopt of course, even though he isn't adult himself.
+Adopt of course, even though he isn't an adult himself.
 Yes, villains have finally an opportunity to hurt him!

 Creating handicap, without any reason, it's so frustrating!